RAP Information Session and Tour: April 25, 2015 | Register here

 - Additional tutoring through the Student Success Center also encouraged

 Benefits of the Rider Achievement Program

-- RAP coaches who work closely with RAP students throughout the first three semesters
+- RAP coaches who work closely with RAP students throughout the first four semesters

 - Supportive environment, both inside and outside of the classroom